magicDGS/dev-setup/docs/src/content/docs/tool/terminal.md

 ## Profiles

-The default profile for Windows Terminal should be WSL.
+The default profile for Windows Terminal should be PowerShell, because it is easier to move to WSL (by typing `wsl`).
+Also, Windows filesystem is too slow on the mounted drive, making `git` to take 2s for a simple `status` command instead of few milliseconds on PowerShell.

 To re-organize the profiles on the settings and new tabs, open the settings.json and re-order the objects there.